juanchieki/alx-fe-reactjs/github-user-search/README.md

 - View user profiles with detailed information
 - Responsive design that works on all devices
 - Real-time search results
+- Random text added for testing purposes: The quick brown fox jumps over the lazy dog.
+This is a test update to the README file.

 ## Technologies Used